agonyantibodies/agonyantibodies.github.io/_posts/2016-04-01-Zika-and-pesticides.md

 <center><img src="https://raw.githubusercontent.com/agonyantibodies/agonyantibodies.github.io/master/images/Zika%20stork.png"/></center>

 Zika was first discovered in the Zika forest in Uganda in 1947.
-The virus is transmitted by the <i> Aedes egypti <\i> mosquito, a species of mosquito that is very closely associated with human beings and is known to transmit yellow fever, dengue, and chikungunya as well.
+The virus is transmitted by the <i> Aedes egypti </i> mosquito, a species of mosquito that is very closely associated with human beings and is known to transmit yellow fever, dengue, and chikungunya as well.
 This mosquito is common in many places around the world, and can be difficult to control as their eggs stay viable for up to a year after being completely dried out.
 Once the eggs are back in a wet environment they will hatch.

 This is a huge problem in tropical countries, where mosquitoes have access to ample water sources all year round.
 In order to solve this problem pesticides are applied to pools of standing water where mosquitoes may breed; this may even include drinking water.
 In
-Brazil, the pesticide used to eradicate the <i> Aedes aegypti <\i> mosquito is called pyriproxyfen.
+Brazil, the pesticide used to eradicate the <i> Aedes aegypti </i> mosquito is called pyriproxyfen.
 Pyriproxyfen acts by mimicking a hormone found in invertebrates that is not seen in mammalian animals, and thus, even at extremely high doses, it usually does not affect the animals.
 But still many people are wondering if it is this pesticide that is causing the recent surge in microcephaly in infants.
 It is here that we must remember: correlation does not imply causation.